-2) Culross Palace
+Explore Culross Palace

-By developing a magical (well it was revolutionary at the time) under the Forth mining technology, he made rather a lot of money and built up the village you can still see today.
+Despite proclaiming itself a Royal Burgh with its own Palace, no king or Queens has ever lived in Culross.
+The honour of the name actually comes from a descendant of Robert the Bruce; a wealthy local mine owner, known locally as Sir George.
+By developing a magical (well it was revolutionary at the time) mining technology to dig out under the River Forth he made rather a lot of money and built up the village you can still see today.
 The ‘Palace’ was his rather impressive home.
-King James IV, seeing taxes galore, promptly made the village a Royal burgh.
+King James IV, seeing taxes galore, promptly made the village a Royal Burgh.

 Getting to Culross by public transport

-How to visit Culross
+Driving to Culross